Fusion1013/AvasarVault/Major Locations/Elisus/Preᴙ/Preᴙ Overview.md

 Since then there has been a tentative peace with the [[So'Dar Empire Overview|So'Dar Empire]], as they are occupied dealing with other internal and external threats.
 The geography surrounding [[Preᴙ Overview|Preᴙ]] also makes it unfavourable to attack from the [[So'Dar Empire Overview|So'Dar]] direction, due to the mountain range [[Kovᴙatskiy Khrebet]] and the [[Mᴎrkoles|Mᴎrkoles Forest]].

 The nation is now only known as Preᴙ and is run by an oligarchy of nobles, all belonging to a handful of [[Preᴙ Overview#Noble Houses|Noble Houses]].
+The past few hundred years since the [[So'Dar Empire Overview|So'Dar]] invasion have been plagued by civil wars and internal conflicts, as the different factions struggle and clash with each other in an attempt to gain more power.
+However, [[House Dorofei]] has managed to stay in power through a series of strategic alliances and acquisitions.
 # Major Cities
 ```dataview
 TABLE population AS "Population"